COMMUNITY ADVISORY – WIPES CLOG PIPES; IF IT ISN’T TOILET PAPER, DON’T FLUSH IT DOWN THE TOILET

 Responding to reports of COVID 19-related impacts of the increase in flushing of non-toilet paper products that are creating clogging problems in the system for the San Francisco Bay Area wastewater treatment plants, BACWA issued a Community Advisory:

 Clogged sewer systems are a risk to the environment, public health and public safety.
-In the weeks since the COVID 19 emergency began, BACWA has received numerous reports about Bay Area wastewater systems experiencing increases in sewage backups and spills.
-These events appear to be due to congestion from improper disposal of disinfectant wipes, paper towels and other paper products that do not easily break down in water like toilet paper.
+When the COVID 19 emergency began, BACWA has received numerous reports about Bay Area wastewater systems experiencing increases in sewage backups and spills.
+These events appeared to be due to congestion from improper disposal of disinfectant wipes, paper towels and other paper products that do not easily break down in water like toilet paper.

-Due to shortages of toilet paper, some households are using other paper products such as paper towels or disposable wipes.
+Due to shortages of toilet paper during the early stages of the COVID 19 emergency, some households began using other paper products such as paper towels or disposable wipes.
 The appropriate way to dispose of these paper products is to seal them in plastic bags and put them in the trash.
 Some bathroom wipes products are marketed as “flushable” but in fact, none of these products should be flushed down the toilet.

 On behalf of our member agencies that provide wastewater services to more than 7 million Bay Area residents, we are asking the public’s cooperation to avoid flushing any paper products except for toilet paper.
 Remember, wipes clog pipes.
 Visit Baywise.org for more information.